DeveloppeurPascal/Egg-Hunter/README.md

 This project depends on :

-* [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies.git) must be in subfolder ./lib-externes/librairies
+* [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be in subfolder ./lib-externes/librairies
+* [DeveloppeurPascal/Delphi-Game-Engine](https://github.com/DeveloppeurPascal/Delphi-Game-Engine) must be in subfolder ./lib-externes/Delphi-Game-Engine

 ## How to ask a new feature, report a bug or a security issue ?